Skip to content

 Key Takeaway: String methods create new strings (immutable).
 Use + for concatenation, .Split() for parsing.

-Why It Matters: Immutable strings prevent bugs from unexpected mutations and enable safe sharing across threads.
-The .NET string pool optimizes memory usage, making F# string operations as efficient as mutable alternatives without the complexity of defensive copying.
+Why It Matters: Immutable strings prevent bugs from unexpected mutations and enable safe sharing across threads without defensive copying.
+The .NET string intern pool optimizes memory usage for repeated string values, making F# string operations as efficient as mutable alternatives.
+In web APIs processing thousands of concurrent requests, immutable string headers and paths can be safely shared across thread boundaries without synchronization overhead.

 Example 20: Arrays